Poll

 Those are players whose CFL contracts expired before they left.
 Nothing to do about that.

-Quote from: Blue In BC on Today at 01:19:23 PMIt's an advantage to the players potentially but IMO it's not an advantage to the CFL.
+Quote from: Blue In BC on December 24, 2025, 01:19:23 PMIt's an advantage to the players potentially but IMO it's not an advantage to the CFL.
 The sticking point is the thought that is why many ONLY consider the CFL in the 1st place.

 As I've pointed out, we had no problem getting imports into the CFL before this option existed.